-Customer Thermometer provides a survey solution designed to get high, and therefore more representative, response rates.
+Customer Thermometer provides a 4-point response survey solution designed to get high, and therefore more representative, response rates.
 It has been created to give users real time, actionable insight into their customers.

-One of the main things powering both the response rate Customer Thermometer generates and its ability to help businesses keep their customers is the 4 point response scale.
+One of the main things powering Customer Thermometer is its 4-point response scale.

 There is much academic debate as to whether even or odd numbered scales are the most effective.
-Some studies find support for excluding it while others for including it depending on the subject, audience and type of question Importantly, no one scale is favoured over another, with academics stressing both scales are valid and statistically reliable, and that companies should pick what best suits the task in hand.
+Some studies find support for excluding it while others for including it depending on the subject, audience and type of question.
+Importantly, no one scale is favoured over another, and companies should pick what best suits the task in hand.

-For all these reasons and more we built a system around a 4 point scale, with no ‘neutral point’.
+For all these reasons and more, we built a system around a 4-point response scale, with no ‘neutral point’.

-A four point scale encourages customers to quickly feed back on how they felt about a particular service.
-In our testing prior to creating the service, a 4 point scale significantly outperformed a 5 point scale in response rate when it came to rating service.
+A 4-point scale encourages customers to quickly feed back on how they felt about a particular service.
+In our testing prior to creating the service, a 4-point scale significantly outperformed a 5-point scale in response rate.

-Adding a middle ground / average button in the middle of our four, provides something else for the customer to consider… it makes them hesitate, become uncertain and potentially in that split second, give them too much to think about.
+Adding a middle ground/average button in the middle of our four, provides something else for the customer to consider… it makes them hesitate, become uncertain and potentially in that split second, give them too much to think about.
 In other types of survey, many hit the neutral button out of ease alone, leaving you with potentially misleading data.
-With a neutral point added, the decision on which button to click can become more of a prolonged process, as opposed to a natural reaction.

-Often, when this hesitation occurs, either nothing gets clicked, or the middle ground gets clicked and the opportunity to solicit actionable feedback is lost.
+Often, when this hesitation occurs, either nothing or the middle ground gets clicked and the opportunity to solicit actionable feedback is lost.

 Customer Thermometer’s satisfaction feedback approach

 Clearly it is impossible to recommend a single perfect response scale for all customer survey usages, as the optimum scale must be moulded to meet the survey’s requirements.
-We provide flexibility for the labeling of the points on the scale in all Email Thermometers to enable users to have flexibility in their nomenclature of the 4 points.
+We provide flexibility for the labelling of the points on the scale in all Email Thermometers to enable users to have flexibility in their chosen setup of the 4-point scale.

 Odd numbered scales are generally regarded as allowing for a ‘neutral’ option such as ‘neither agree or disagree,’ or ‘don’t care.’
 However, much of this academic debate centres on the reliability of these surveys. i.e. would the same survey sent to a different set of the population produce the same result reliably?
-In the case of the B2B customer satisfaction sensing Customer Thermometer carries out, we are not seeking this kind of reproducibility, we are seeking specific sets of individual feedback so that our users can act upon them whilst providing a benchmark.
+For us, we are not seeking this kind of reproducibility, we are seeking specific sets of individual feedback so that our users can act upon them whilst providing a benchmark.

 Supporters of the neutral point argue that giving a ‘don’t know’ option ensures that respondents do not manufacture opinions instantaneously.